 What is the current state of in-app bidding?

-Earlier this month, AppLovin’s VP of Platform, Dan Sack participated in a panel with our partners at Mintegral where there was a lively discussion around the current state of in-app bidding.
+Earlier this month, AppLovin’s VP of Platform, Dan Sack participated in a panel with our partners where there was a lively discussion around the current state of in-app bidding.
 From day one, MAX was built with a focus on providing developers with a more efficient and effective monetization solution built around in-app bidding.
 Today, many of the largest and savviest developers use MAX to generate more revenue and free up time to make better games.
 Several large networks have shifted to bidding, while most others are pushing to get there.

 While some developers wonder if there are enough networks bidding “yet,” we’ve only seen wins with developers switching to MAX.
 Today there is an opportunity for all game developers, regardless of genre, to make more money with MAX.

 At this point, in-app bidding has been proven as successful, and most of the largest game developers are currently making more money with what we call a hybrid monetization mode where bidding and mediated networks compete for the same inventory.

 One of the main benefits developers of all sizes in all parts of the world are seeing in addition to increased revenue, is they are able to shift time away from tedious waterfall management toward the creation of more games.
 We discussed this in a recent installment of our Ask the Dev Live series where PeopleFun shared that they removed more than 1,000 lines from their waterfall.